 India’s domestic gold production was at 3.05 tonnes during the financial year 2006.
 The low production of gold have adversely affected the economy of the country and the government has asked domestic gold miners to actively survey joint venture with foreign companies to speed up exploration of the yellow metal within the country.
 In India, identification of gold bearing zones is done by gathering rock chip specimens from favourable places for gold mineralisation while planning the geological chart of the region.
 In case the rocks are not exposed stream sediment sampling method is implemented to spot the gold anomalous areas.
-Geophysical methods can also be arranged to situate any conductive bodies below the soil cover.
-Three dimensions sampling of gold bearing zones is carried out by reverse circulation drilling and diamond core drilling.
-Based on this three dimension sampling of the gold-bearing zone, a global resource of the gold deposit is estimated.
-The global resource is again worked upon by close spaced diamond core drilling along length and dip of ore body and sampling to develop the dependability of the global resource approximation.

-expects its gold production to touch 3.5 tones in three to five years from now, from the current 2.8 tones.
+Karnataka: Kolar Gold field has been functioning since from1871 when mining first started in Ooregum mines, Hutti, Topuldedi and wondalli.
+The Hutti gold mines, which is owned by the government of Karnataka expects its gold production to touch 3.5 tonnes in 3 to 5 years from now, from the current 2.8 tones.
 It is the only company in India which produces gold by mining and processing the gold ore.